-My fiction has been previously published in Ellery Queen Mystery Magazine, TimeOut Chicago, Crab Orchard Review, Freight Stories, and in the anthology Dia de los Muertos (Elektrik Milkbath Press), and others.
-Bestselling author Jodi Picoult chose my story as the grand prize winner of Good Housekeeping’s first fiction contest.
+My short fiction has been previously published in Ellery Queen Mystery Magazine, TimeOut Chicago, Crab Orchard Review, Freight Stories, and in the anthologies Dia de los Muertos (Elektrik Milkbath Press), Unloaded 2 (Down and Out Books), and Murder-a-Go-Go’s (Down and Out Books).
+Bestselling author Jodi Picoult chose my story as the grand prize winner of Good Housekeeping’s first fiction contest in 2010.

-Originally from central Indiana, I grew up frequenting the local libraries, reading all the Judy Blume and Lois Duncan I could get my hands on.
+Originally from central Indiana, I grew up frequenting the local libraries, reading all the Beverly Cleary, Judy Blume, and Lois Duncan I could get my hands on.
 Then I discovered Agatha Christie and Mary Higgins Clark.
 I may have wandered off the mystery writer path a few times, but I think we all knew I would get back there eventually.

-I studied journalism at Ball State University in Muncie, Indiana, but eventually gave in to my dream and studied creative writing at Roosevelt University in Chicago.
+I studied journalism at Ball State University in Muncie, Indiana, twice—but eventually gave in to my dream and studied creative writing at Roosevelt University in Chicago.

-I’m represented by Sharon Bowers of Miller Bowers Griffin Literary Management.
+I’m represented by Sharon Bowers of Folio Literary Management.

 I am privileged to work and live on the land of the Myaamia and Potowatomi peoples.